New Hate, Old Story

 2Is this a "hidden mastermind" claim?

-If the post says Jews secretly run banks, media, or governments behind the scenes, it is copying a playbook from The Protocols of the Elders of Zion, a known fake.
+If the post says Jews secretly run banks, media, or governments behind the scenes, it is copying a playbook from The Protocols of the Elders of Zion (a forged early-1900s text that pretended to leak a Jewish master plan).
 The names change.
 The idea (one hidden Jewish hand pulling strings) does not.

 3Does this accusation predate the current event by centuries?